Missouri Residential Lease Agreement

 Does a landlord have to provide a copy of the lease in Missouri?

-Landlords in Missouri are not required to provide tenants a copy of the lease agreement, though it is considered good practice.
+Missouri law does not appear to require landlords to provide tenants with a copy of the lease, though giving tenants signed copies is considered best practice.

 What is the grace period for rent in Missouri?